Melissa (novel): Plot

 Later in the evening, when Melissa's mom questions her about the magazines, Melissa reveals to her mom that she is a girl.
 Her mom disregards her feelings, crushing Melissa in the process.
 On the other hand, when Melissa tells her brother Scott that she is a girl, he thinks her feelings match her behavior, and he offers his help and understanding to her.
-The night before the performance, Kelly and Melissa devise a plan for Melissa to be Charlotte in the play, which will help show the world that she is a girl.
+The night before the performance, Kelly and Melissa devise a plan for Melissa to be Charlotte in the play, which will help show everyone that she is a girl.
 Kelly will perform in the morning, and Melissa will perform at the evening show.
 Melissa does an excellent job performing as Charlotte and receives many compliments for her performance from classmates and the principal.
 Her mom is initially shocked at this performance but the performance later helps her become a more supportive and understanding mom to Melissa.

 After the excitement of the performance, Melissa feels more comfortable with herself.
 When Kelly invites her to spend the day with her uncle at the zoo, Melissa takes this opportunity to show herself as she chooses because she will be surrounded by people who do not already know her as George.
 Dressed in Kelly's clothing, she and Kelly happily enjoy the day at the zoo.

 Genre

 Melissa falls under several genres of literature.
 The intended reader is eight to twelve years old.
-It is a fictional novel that falls under the genres of children and LGBTQ+ literature.
+It is a fictional novel that falls under the genres of children and LGBTQIAP+ literature.
 This novel contributes to the small but growing repertoire of middle-grade literature about gender and sexual identity.